singaround/songbook/songs/home_boys_home.md

 Oh who wouldn't be a sailor lad a-sailing on the main\
 To gain the good will of his captain is to blame\
-For he went ashore one evening for to be\
+For he went ashore, one evening for to be\
 And that was the beginning of the whole calamity

 >***And it's home, boys, home!\